 How to Develop Your Writing Style

-As a writer, you will also make choices about things like figurative language.
-While you're thinking about style, review some of those basic literary terms, such as metaphor (along with an exercise creating metaphors), simile, and irony.
-Getting familiar with the tools at your disposal will also help you develop your style.
+As a writer, you also will make choices about things like figurative language.
+While you're thinking about style, review some basic literary terms, such as metaphor, simile, and irony.
+Getting familiar with the tools at your disposal also will help you develop your style.